fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-how-to-install-a-node-easily-with-the-assisted-installer.md

 curl https://get.fleek.network | bash
 ```

+🫡 After copying the command to your terminal, you'd then press ENTER key to start.
+Once the assisted installer is launched you are guided through the installation process.

 Alternatively, which is a safer bet and as suggested in the [Is running the assisted installer secure](#is-running-the-assisted-installer-secure), we have:

 ```sh
 curl https://get.fleek.network > install-node-network.sh
 ```

 🙏 You can then read the content of the file in a text editor of your liking to understand the process or processes declared in the file, which will run in the user operating system, at the user's consent.
+Alternatively, open the address in the browser https://get.fleek.network to read the source code.

 Which would require you to provide execution permissions to the file, only if agreed as a user decision: